Generic Name: Segesterone Acetate and Ethinyl Estradiol (se JES ter one AS e tate & ETH in il es tra DYE ole)

 What do I need to tell my doctor BEFORE I take Annovera?

-- If you have an allergy to Annovera (segesterone acetate and ethinyl estradiol) or any part of Annovera (segesterone acetate and ethinyl estradiol).
+- If you are allergic to Annovera (segesterone acetate and ethinyl estradiol); any part of Annovera (segesterone acetate and ethinyl estradiol); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 - If you have a blood clot, have ever had a blood clot, or have been told you are at risk of getting a blood clot.